yueyinqiu/Dereverbic-Legacy/README.md

 # Room Impulse Response Inverse Convolution and Blind Estimation Based on Deep Learning

-# 基于深度学习的房间冲激响应逆卷积和盲估计
+**The associated manuscript is still under development and has not been submitted yet.
+This repository will be updated as the research progresses.**

 This repository contains the implementation of the Ricbe (Room Impulse Response Inverse Convolution and Blind Estimation) model, a deep learning-based approach for blind estimation of room impulse responses (RIRs) from reverberant speech.
 Ricbe aims to provide a low-cost, practical solution for RIR measurement, overcoming limitations of traditional methods.

-The associated manuscript is still under development and has not been submitted yet.
-This repository will be updated as the research progresses.

 To cite this: